Some groups are very pro recycling, whilst others might be skeptical of it’s overall utility and impact.

-One reason you may have heard is that some of the waste you put in your recycling bin may actually end up in landfill anyway (in the recent past, some of this was to do with China having stopped accepting recycling waste from places like the US, Australia and the UK – and the recycling systems in those countries didn’t have capacity or the means to recycle everything – so excess material was sent to landfill).
+For example, one criticism you may have heard about recycling is that some of the waste you put in your recycling bin may actually end up in landfill anyway (in the recent past, some of this was to do with China having stopped accepting recycling waste from places like the US, Australia and the UK – and the recycling systems in those countries didn’t have capacity or the means to recycle everything – so excess material was sent to landfill).

 So, in this guide, we discuss whether recycling is worth it, or if it’s a waste of time.

 Summary – Is Recycling Worth It, Or A Waste Of Time?